BeyondMoore

 To address resource underutilization in multi-GPU systems, particularly in irregular applications, we propose a GPU-sided resource allocation method.
 This method dynamically adjusts the number of GPUs in use based on workload changes, utilizing GPU-to-CPU callbacks to request additional devices during kernel execution.
 We implemented and tested multiple callback methods, measuring their overheads on Nvidia and AMD platforms.
 Demonstrating the approach in an irregular application like Breadth-First Search (BFS), we achieved a 15.7% reduction in time to solution on average, with callback overheads as low as 6.50 microseconds on AMD and 4.83 microseconds on Nvidia.
 Additionally, the model can reduce total device usage by up to 35%, improving energy efficiency.

 We're actively crafting a compiler to empower developers to write high-level Python code that compiles into efficient CPU-free device code.
 This compiler integrates GPU-initiated communication libraries, NVSHMEM for NVIDIA and ROC_SHMEM for AMD, enabling GPU communication directly within Python code.
 With automatic generation of GPU-initiated communication calls and persistent kernels, we aim to streamline development workflows.
-Our prototype will be available soon.

 We've designed and implemented a lightweight runtime system tailored for CPU-free task graph